konsolebox/digest-kangarootwelve-ruby/README.md

     bundle
     rake test

-To know the right value of GEM_DIR, try running `gem info digest-kangarootwelve`.
+To know the right value of GEM_DIR, try running
+`gem info digest-kangarootwelve`.

 ## Installing in Gentoo

-The library can also be globally installed in Gentoo using `layman`:
+The library can also be globally installed in Gentoo using `layman` or `eselect-repository`:

     # Fetch remote list of overlays, and add 'konsolebox' overlay.
     layman -f && layman -a konsolebox

+    # Or enable repo through eselect-repository.
+    eselect repository enable konsolebox
+    emaint sync --repo konsolebox

     # Unmask unstable keyword.
     echo 'dev-ruby/digest-kangarootwelve' > /etc/portage/package.accept_keywords/dev-ruby.digest-kangarootwelve

+    # Optionally specify a different build target that works better in the
+    # machine.
+This may need additional CFLAGS options like -march=native set
+    # in the environment.
+The default build target `compact` should also be
+    # disabled.
+    echo 'dev-ruby/digest-kangarootwelve target_avx512 -target_compact' > /etc/portage/package.use/dev-ruby.digest-kangarootwelve

+    # To enable testing, FEATURES=test should be set in the environment, and
+    # test use flag should also be enabled.
+    printf '%s\n' 'FEATURES="${FEATURES-} test"' 'USE="${USE-} test"' > /etc/portage/env/test
+    echo 'dev-ruby/digest-kangarootwelve test' > /etc/portage/package.env/dev-ruby.digest-kangarootwelve

     # Merge package.
     emerge dev-ruby/digest-kangarootwelve